lkosson/reportviewercore/README.md

 # How to use
 You should be able to replace references to Report Viewer in your WinForms project with ones provided in this repo and use `Microsoft.Reporting.WinForms.ReportViewer` as usual.
 See project `ReportViewerCore.Sample.WinForms` for a simplified example using local report processing and `ReportViewerCore.Sample.WinFormsServer` for remote processing using Reporting Services server.

-For ASP.NET Core applications, add reference to `Microsoft.Reporting.NETCore`, which is based on WinForms version with stripped UI and remote processing, and load/render report programmatically.
+For ASP.NET Core applications, add reference to `Microsoft.Reporting.NETCore`, which is based on WinForms version with stripped UI, and load/render report programmatically.
 See project `ReportViewerCore.Console` for an example or use following code as a starting point:

     Stream reportDefinition; // your RDLC from file or resource IEnumerable dataSource; // your datasource for the report